Tech and Society Breakfast

 We analyze the status quo.
 We provide critical guidance.
 We debate interactively.
 For a responsible use of new technologies and sustainable social innovation.

-Julien is an experienced venture capital investor who has invested in numerous startups and technologies (in ICT, robotics, health tech, food tech, and agritech).
-He is also an experienced executive in tech startups and is currently CCO at Bring!
-Labs, a consumer tech company.
+Julien is an experienced technology investor who has invested in numerous startups and technologies (ICT, health tech, food tech, climate-tech and SaaS).
+He is also an experienced executive in tech startups.
 Julien has always been passionate about philosophy and the roots of positive change.
 He holds a Master of Law from the University of Fribourg.